Accelerated Diffusion Models via Speculative Sampling: Experiments

 \section{Experiments}

-In all of our experiments we track two different types of metrics.
+In all of our experiments, we track two different types of metrics.
 First, we assess the quality of the output distribution obtained with the speculative sampling strategy (Wasserstein-2 in the low dimensional case, FID \citep{Heusel:2017} and IS \citep{salimans2016improved} in the image experiments and reward \citep{chi2023diffusion} in the robotics setting).
-We also report the Number of Function Evaluations of the target models, i.e., the number of calls to the (expensive) target model.
+We also report the Number of Function Evaluations of the target model; a function evaluation is defined as a call to the target model with a batch of data, irrespective of the batch size.
+Experiments to accelerate Langevin diffusions can be found in Appendix \ref{app:specsamplingLangevin}.

 \paragraph{Low dimensional experiments.} We first investigate \Cref{alg:SpeculativeSamplingDiffusions} in a low dimensional setting in order to better understand the effect of key hyperparameters of the algorithm.
 We consider a mixture of Gaussians target distribution with dimension varying between $[2,4,8,16,32]$ and $16$ components.
 All diffusion models are trained with a velocity objective, see \Cref{sec:experiment_setting}.
 We consider two drafting strategies: the \independentdrafter strategy and the \frozendrafter strategy as described in \Cref{sec:DDMtargetdraft}.
 We also refer to \Cref{sec:experiment_setting} for the architectural details.
 In \Cref{fig:analysis_low_dimension}, we display the effects on the performance of the algorithm of the stochasticity $\varepsilon$ in the sampler and the window size $L$.